haagahelia/ohke-teknologiat/01_docker/DevOpsWithDocker_1a/DevOpsWithDocker_Part1a_learning_notes.md

-# DevOps with Docker - Learning notes of Part 1a, sections 4-6
+# DevOps with Docker - Learning notes of Part 1a, sections 1-3

+Example for learning notes that you could do to:
+1. stay awake/focus
+2. process the issues
+3. organize your thoughts in manner meaningful to you
-(Example learning notes you could do to 1. stay awake/focus 2. process the issues 3. possibly have something to go back to to recap the issues)
+3. possibly have something to go back to to recap the issues (but not necessarily)

 Docker documentation! https://docs.docker.com/
 Docker Desktop > Learning Center